volha10/rsschool-devops-course-tasks/README.md

 Log in using your Grafana admin credentials.

-Then go to Dashboards > New Dashboard > Import dashboard > Select dashboard_layout.json.
+Then go to Dashboards > New Dashboard > Import dashboard > Select your_dashboard_layout.json to import existing dashboard or Dashboards > New Dashboard > Add visualization to create new dashboard.